Summer Camp Rental Resources

 Summer camp rental pricing does not work like a hotel or event venue.
 Most facilities quote a single package rate covering lodging, meals, and facility use rather than a line-item build across separate vendors.
 The quote helps, but it still needs interpretation to become a budget.

-This guide explains how camp facilities structure their rates, what a base rate typically covers, what falls outside it, and how to turn a quote into a complete event budget.
+This guide explains how camp facilities structure their rates, what a base rate typically covers, what falls outside it, and how to turn a quote into a complete event budget before you sign anything.

 For the broader evaluation questions that apply before you reach the pricing conversation, including capacity, lodging configuration, dining, and rental terms, see Questions to Ask Before Renting a Camp Facility for Your Group Event.